JPR-12

 b/ Universal connection.

-The JPR 12 unit has a standard connection that is not suitable for modular connection of I/O devices.
+The JPR 12 unit has a standard connection, which is not suitable for modular connection of I/O devices.
 Therefore, the standard connection is converted to a universal connection.
 The universal connection includes the JPN, JPS connection unit and the JPR 8 control unit.

 The universal connection includes: